GoogleChrome/developer.chrome.com/site/en/blog/chromium-chronicle-32/index.md

 Mind the patch gap and do the following things.

-### Update security bugs to Status=Fixed as soon as you have landed the CL with the security fix.
+### Update security bugs to Status=Fixed quickly

+As soon as you have landed the CL with the security fix, update it to `Status=Fixed`.

 This allows the Sheriffbot automation to [update the bug](https://bugs.chromium.org/p/chromium/issues/detail?id=1369882#c19) with the appropriate merge request labels based on security severity and impact.